Boa constrictor

 The boa constrictor (scientific name also Boa constrictor), also known as the common boa, is a species of large, non-venomous, heavy-bodied snake that is frequently kept and bred in captivity.
 The boa constrictor is a member of the family Boidae.
 The species is native to tropical South America.
 A staple of private collections and public displays, its color pattern is highly variable yet distinctive.
 Four subspecies are recognized.

 Common names

-Though all boids are indeed constrictors, only Boa constrictor (and its subspecies) is commonly referred to, in English, as a boa constrictor—an example of a species being referred to colloquially using its scientific binomial name.
+Though all boids are indeed constrictors, only Boa constrictor (and its subspecies) is commonly referred to in English as a boa constrictor—the only case of a species being referred to colloquially using its scientific binomial name.

 The species and subspecies of B. constrictor are part of a variable, diverse group of New World boids referred to as "red-tailed" boas, comprising the species Boa constrictor and Boa imperator.
-Within the exotic pet trade, it is known as a "BCC"—an abbreviation of its scientific name—to distinguish it from other boa species, such as Boa imperator (known as "BCI" or "boa constrictor imperator").
+Within the exotic pet trade, it is known as a "BCC"—an abbreviation of its name—to distinguish it from other boa species, such as Boa imperator ("BCI", for "boa constrictor imperator").

-Other regional names include the chij-chan (Mayan), jiboia (Portuguese), and macajuel (Trinidadian).
+Other regional names include the chij-chan (Mayan), jiboia (Portuguese), dagwe (Sranan Tongo), and macajuel (Trinidadian).